VitaliKStud/video-labeler/README.md

     note for ActivityHandler "Time-Window and Point-Activities are implemented within this class.
 Any new activities should be done here.
 Also populating the data-table."
+    note for AppFunctions "Any function that can be set up within settings.json is within this class."
+    note for HotkeyPlotter "Plotting an overview named Hotkeys.png.
+    Also checks for duplicated Hotkeys."
+    note for Layout "Creating all the widgets." note for Logger "Handling logging-window (bottom left)." note for Logger "Any mouse-event that needs to be handled is done here."
     Labeler <|-- ActivityHandler
     Labeler <|-- AppFunctions
     Labeler <|-- HotkeyPlotter